Superman Logo

 Superman Logo 1944-1955

-DC Comics decided to trademark the character’s logo.
-The artist Wayne Boring, who was working on the superhero, changed the thickness of the bezel and came up with the iconic “S” design.
+DC Comics decided to patent the character’s logo.
+Artist Wayne Boring, who worked on creating the superhero, changed the thickness of the rim and invented the iconic “S” design.

 1955 – 1986